How much insurance does a small Florist really need?

-Here are 6 insurance coverages every floral business should have.
+Here are 6 Insurance Policies every Floral Business should consider

-How much and what types of insurance coverage a floral business needs really depends on the size, type and scope of your business.
-If your business only sells flowers at one location than you may not need all of these coverages, but if your business designs flower arrangements or provides delivery service it opens up your business to an enormous amount of additional risk.
+How much and what types of insurance coverage a florist needs really depends on the size, type and scope of the business.
+If the florist only sells flowers at one location, it may not need all of the coverages discussed in this blog post.
+If the florist business designs flower arrangements or provides delivery service it opens up your business to an enormous amount of additional risk.
 Here are 6 insurance coverage’s all floral businesses should strongly consider securing.

 General Liability Insurance will protect your business from property damage and bodily injury claims of third parties.
 Third parties can be anyone not associated with your business that is harmed by the actions of your businesses operations.
 Included in this group of people can be customers, vendors delivering products to your facility or even a plumber who comes to work on your toilet.

-If you are designing floral arrangements for special occasions like weddings, funerals, Valentines Day or Christmas you can be sued if the designs are not up to the expectations of the customer.
+If you are designing floral arrangements for special occasions like weddings, funerals, Valentines Day or Christmas; you can be sued if the designs are not up to the expectations of the customer.
 The lawsuits do not have to be founded to cost your business immensely in legal fees and reputation management.
-This coverage will help your business withstand the costs to defend your self in court and for missed time at work spent defending you and your business.
+A Professional Liability Insurance Policy will help your business withstand the costs to defend your self in court and for missed time at work spent defending you and your business.